Rytual/OldPhonePad-RegexStack/README.md

 *Built with regex magic, stack elegance, and fond memories of when finding patterns in your call history felt like detective work.*

-**Pro tip**: Understanding regex is like understanding why your ex texted "k" vs "ok" vs "okay"—it's all about the patterns.
+**Pro tip**: Understanding regex is like understanding why your ex texted "k" vs "ok" vs "okay" - it's all about the patterns.
 Master the patterns, master the universe.
 Or at least master this phone keypad decoder.

-**Remember**: Regex is powerful, but with great power comes great responsibility.
-And great confusion when you look at your own regex six months later.
+**Remember**: Regex is powerful but with great power comes great confusion when you look at your own regex six months later.
 Comment your patterns, future you will thank you.